Gardens for Wildlife

 How does it work?

-- The garden visit is non-judgemental but provides insights/support to assist the resident to increase habitat and food sources for wildlife.
+- Garden visits are non-judgemental and provide insights/information to assist you to increase habitat and food sources for wildlife in your garden